BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 + *I want to be able to add a service order (appointment).*

-Once the user has been directed to the order page, by clicking the button "BOOK A NEW APPOINTMENT", the form of order will be shown up, Also there are two other access buttons in home page and service page to redirect the mentioned page:
+Once the user has been directed to the order page, by clicking the button "BOOK A NEW APPOINTMENT", the form of order will be shown up, also there are two other access buttons in home page and service page to redirect the mentioned page:

 ![testing from user stories](documentation/Testing/testing-10-1.png)
 ![testing from user stories](documentation/Testing/testing-10-2.png)